 Pancake Recipe Calculator

-And this easy Pancake Recipe Calculator will help you make the best pancakes in your household.
+And this easy pancake recipe calculator will help you make the best pancakes in your household.

 Have you ever wondered how many pancakes you'll make with your tiny (or enormous) pan?

-Or maybe you opened your fridge, found out you have just 3 eggs and asked yourself how much flour and milk you need to make proper pancakes?
+Or maybe you opened your fridge, found out you have just 3 eggs, and asked yourself how much flour and milk you need to make proper pancakes?

-How to use it?
+How to use this pancake recipe calculator

-The Pancake Recipe Calculator works both ways, so if you want to find out how many pancakes can you make with the resources available, just type one ingredient (e.g. eggs), how many people will eat your pancakes and then you'll get the full recipe.
+The pancake recipe calculator works both ways, so if you want to find out how many pancakes you can make with the resources available, just type one ingredient (e.g., eggs), how many people will eat your pancakes, and then you'll get the full recipe.

 Voila!
 It's simple as that.

-Why did we make the Pancake Recipe Calculator?
+Why did we make the pancake recipe calculator?

 We always had problems with pancakes.
-As it often is, the simplest things are hardest to do.
+As it often is, the simplest things are the hardest to do.